 The cooking school offers two tiers of membership.
 For around $20 per month, you get access to all of the content available.
 For approximately $40 per month, you'll have access to the full library, plus interactive guidance from America's Test Kitchen instructors.

-In March 2020, Christina Tosi, a two-time James Beard Award recipient and Milk Bar bakery founder, started teaching lessons through her personal Instagram account.
+In March 2020, Christina Tosi, a four-time James Beard Award recipient and Milk Bar bakery founder, started teaching lessons through her personal Instagram account.

 Calling the project #bakeclub LIVE, Tosi appears on Instagram Live with a new recipe tutorial every day.
 Her lessons are informal, freewheeling, and full of energy as she explains her process and the creative thinking behind her baking.